dajbelshaw/public/Goals.md

 * Default to 'Yes, and...'
 * Use smileys and emoticons to convey emotions in virtual interactions.

-"I am a runner"
+"I am healthy"
 ---------------
-* Run at least twice per week.
-* Run a half-marathon before 1 June 2014.
+* Exercise six times a week

 [more to come]